taymuur/Research-Lab-Website/README.md

 # Research-Lab-Website
-Front-end design of Power Research Lab at NUST - PNEC
+Front-end design of PRL website at NUST - PNEC